 06.01.2020 – It is with great sadness that the global animal welfare organisation FOUR PAWS announces the death of Founder and President Heli Dungler, who died suddenly and unexpectedly yesterday, at the age of 56.
-Heli Dungler has decisively shaped animal welfare over the past 30 years and expanded FOUR PAWS into a global organization.
+Heli Dungler has decisively shaped animal welfare over the past 30 years and expanded FOUR PAWS into a global organisation.

 “His death is a severe blow for us and fills us with great pain.
 Our thoughts and our deepest sympathies are with his wife, his daughter and all his relatives during these difficult hours”